IS303-Steffen/a08-pokemon-and-move-classes/README.md

       - `Tackle (Type: Normal): 5 to 20`
   - Create a method called `generate_attack_value`, with just `self` as a parameter.
 It will generate a random number between the `low_attack_points` and `high_attack_points` (inclusive on both ends) and return that value.
 - Create 9 `Move` objects.
   - Call the constructor 9 times to store 9 different `Move` objects in 9 different variables.
-The values that you can pass into the constructor are given in each row in the table below:
+The values that you can pass into the constructor are given in each row in the table below.
+The Move Name and Elemental Type must be as shown in the table, but you can put different values for the attack points if you' like:

   - | Move Name      | Elemental Type | Low Attack Points | High Attack Points |
     |----------------|----------------|-------------------|--------------------|